iofun/treehouse/README.md

 The treehouse spontaneously generates units used to spawn your resources.

-Nodes use singularity containers to allow you control of additional CPU and GPU units.
+Nodes allow you control of additional CPU and GPU units.

 Nodes provide granular unit control for your cloud forest jungle.